Black Gold School Division

 Counselling Services – all schools have a Counsellor who helps support the development of a Schoolwide Comprehensive Guidance and Counselling Program.
 Short term Individual and group counselling is also available in most schools.

-Family School Liaison Services – all schools have regularly scheduled FSLW time to provide additional solution-focused counselling services for students (groups, individuals), resources for school staff and families, and to support the development of Success in School Plans for children/youth in care.
+Wellness Coaches – all schools have designated Wellness Coaches who provide solution-focused counselling services for students (groups, individuals), resources for school staff and families, and support the development of Success in School Plans for children/youth in care.

-Leduc and Area Community Violence Threat Risk Assessment and Intervention Protocol (VTRA)– Schools, Communities, Parents and Protective Service working together to protect our children and keep our community safe.
-LA VTRA Protocol Revised June 2018
+Leduc and Area Community Violence Threat Risk Assessment and Intervention Protocol (VTRA)– Schools, Communities, Parents and Protective Service working together to protect our children and keep our community safe (see LA VTRA Protocol Revised 2022).

 Consultation/Coaching Services – all schools have access to Instructional Consultants and Coaches as needed to help support student learning and development: Psychology, Instruction, Behaviour, Communication, Mobility, Motor Development, Deaf and Hard of Hearing, Low Vision/Blindness, Assistive Tools for Learning